There are different types of omega-3s: ALA (alpha-linolenic acid), DHA (docosahexaenoic acid), and EPA (eicosapentaenoic acid).

-While there's no standard recommendation yet for how many omega-3s we need, suggestions range between 500 to 1,000 mg daily.
-You can find over 500 mg in a tin of tuna or a few ounces of salmon.
+Your body can turn ALA into DHA and EPA, though not very efficiently.
+So, many dietitians recommend getting DHA and EPA.
+While there's no standard recommendation for how many omega-3s we need, suggestions range from 500 to 1,000 milligrams (mg) daily.
+You can find more than 500 mg in a can of tuna or a few ounces of salmon.
 Some fortified foods offer 100 mg or more.

-Ready to get more omega-3 fatty acids in your diet?
-We've put together this quick shopping list to take along the next time you go to the supermarket.
+Bring this shopping list the next time you go to the supermarket.

 Fish: Top Source of Omega-3 Fatty Acids